SSD Diagnostic Failure/Video Storage Performance

 Effect

 If this alert is left unaddressed, you can expect to encounter problems reviewing or offloading video.
+In the worst case, you may find that a needed video was never recorded or is unavailable.

 Next Steps